-Supplies students are expected to always bring to class: 3 ring binder with notebook paper, exclusively for History 5 x 8 index cards (MUST be this size) colored pencils red pen set of 5 dividers (brought to the first class) textbook - Bob Jones United States History Student Text, 2018, Fifth Edition, ISBN 978-1-62856-207-1 Other texts to be purchased and brought to class when needed: (It is strongly advised that titles be purchased before class begins.
-"I don't have the book yet," will not be an accepted excuse for late homework, resulting in a lower grade.)
-Common Sense by Thomas Paine (any edition is OK) Lives of the Signers of the Declaration of Independence ISBN 0-925279-45-5 (MUST BE THIS EDITION) Seven Miracles that Saved America: Why They Matter and Why We Should Have Hope By Chris Stewart and Ted Stewart ISBN 978-1-60641-144-5 14 Supplies students are expected to always bring to class: 3 ring binder with notebook paper, exclusively for History 5 x 8 index cards (MUST be this size) colored pencils red pen set of 5 dividers (brought to the first class) textbook - Bob Jones United States History Student Text, 2018, Fifth Edition, ISBN 978-1-62856-207-1 Other texts to be purchased and brought to class when needed: (It is strongly advised that titles be purchased before class begins.
-"I don't have the book yet," will not be an accepted excuse for late homework, resulting in a lower grade.)
-Common Sense by Thomas Paine (any edition is OK) Lives of the Signers of the Declaration of Independence ISBN 0-925279-45-5 (MUST BE THIS EDITION) Seven Miracles that Saved America: Why They Matter and Why We Should Have Hope By Chris Stewart and Ted Stewart ISBN 978-1-60641-144-5 As of: 10/17/2023 Page 101 of 191 American History, JH -THUR- Oberste Class #: 517 Teacher: Debbie Oberste Grades: 6, 7, 8 Class Schedule: Thur Only Class Time: 1:45 - 2:44 Fee(s): Tuition Supply Fee \$60.00 \$50.00 Description:
+Supplies: Supplies students are expected to always bring to class: 3 ring binder with notebook paper, exclusively for American History 5 x 8 index cards (MUST be this size) colored pencils red pen set of 5 dividers (brought to the first class) textbook - Bob Jones United States History Student Text, 2018, Fifth Edition, ISBN 978-1-62856-207-1 Other books to be purchased and brought to class when needed (NOTE: All titles should be purchased before class begins.
+"I don't have the book yet," will not be an accepted excuse for late homework, which will result in a lower grade.): Common Sense by Thomas Paine (any edition is OK) Lives of the Signers of the Declaration of Independence ISBN 0-925279-45-5 (MUST BE THIS EDITION) Seven Miracles that Saved America: Why They Matter and Why We Should Have Hope By Chris Stewart and Ted Stewart ISBN 978-1-60641-144-5 As of: 3/7/2024 Page 106 of 214 American History, High School - Mon PM - M. Bell Class #: 257 Teacher: Mary Bell Grades: 9, 10, 11, 12 Class Schedule: Mon Only Class Time: 2:15 - 3:44 Fee(s): Supply Fee \$70.00 \$35.00 Description: The goal of this class is to help students understand and appreciate the history of this country we live in.
+This course uses Bob Jones United States History, Fifth Edition, as the primary text.
+By the end of the year, students will have "read their way" through the entire history of our country from a strong, Biblically-centered point of view.
+In class, we will focus on key events and individuals that are most important for students to think about and remember.
+Making their own set of history cards, students will be able to "think their way" through 30 key aspects of American History when the year is complete.
+Other assignments will be given to further understand certain topics discussed.
+Most importantly, focus will be placed on God's part in our American story.